 As the seasons change from summer to fall, there are still plenty of opportunities for family fun.
-After a long day or week of working from home combined with virtual learning, here are some indoor and outdoor suggestions to enjoy a carefree weekend with the kids.
+After a long week of work and school, here are some indoor and outdoor suggestions to enjoy a carefree weekend with the kids.

 Pack up a blanket, pick up some takeout from your favorite local restaurant, and head to Children’s Lake for a picnic.
 Watch the ducks, geese, and swans; try your hand at fishing, or just take a leisurely stroll around the lake.
 End the day with ice cream from The Sugar Shack, located just across the street.
 Read more about other places in Cumberland Valley for the perfect picnic.

 Autobahn Indoor Speedway makes a rainy day better with exhilarating indoor racing.
 The high-speed electric Italian pro-karts are easy to handle and can reach speeds of up to 50 mph.
 Junior karts are available for children as young as 8 (and at least 48” tall) which means Autobahn is ideal for families whose children range in age.
 Better yet, they offer discounts for active-duty military, veterans, education professionals, police, fire, and EMTs.
-This indoor location has implemented enhanced sanitation procedures for guest safety.
+Not interested in go-karts?
+Axe throwing is available for ages 13 and older.

 Midway offers great family entertainment at affordable prices.
 There are bumper and dinosaur ramps for kids ages 3+, lightweight bowling balls, and small shoe sizes.
 Mom and Dad will appreciate the great food and drink options as well as the outdoor patio area with fire pits, corn hole, bocce ball, and other fun games.
 TIP: During the week, Midway does not open until 4 pm.
 They open at 11 am on Saturday and Sunday.

-The expansive entertainment complex at Carlisle Sports Emporium promises a day of play with more than 100 virtual and interactive arcade games, two 18-holes mini-golf courses, indoor and outdoor go-kart tracks, batting cages, virtual reality, laser tag, and roller skating (limited hours).
+The expansive entertainment complex at Carlisle Sports Emporium promises a day of play with more than 100 virtual and interactive arcade games, two 18-holes mini-golf courses, indoor and outdoor go-kart tracks, batting cages, virtual reality, and laser tag.
 Check their website for package pricing and daily specials.

 When you are in Cumberland Valley, you are never too far from a community park, many of which offer several family-friend amenities.
 To help narrow down your search, check out these locations where kids can climb and explore expansive play structures: Panther Station at Adams-Ricci Community Park in Enola; Adventure Zone Playground at Adventure Park in Mechanicsburg is designed for children of all abilities; and Fort LeTort at LeTort Park in Carlisle.
 With their picnic tables and pavilions, these are also ideal places for picnic lunch or dinner.